 Joliet council members ask for more work on budget

-Joliet city council members weren’t satisfied with the solutions proposed by city staffers to shore up their sagging budget this week.
+Joliet city council members weren’t satisfied with the solutions proposed by city staffers to shore up their sagging budget.

 Most council members and Mayor Bob O’Dekirk asked for a budget that strikes a proposed 5% property tax increase that would raise about $1.6 million in revenue.